Billionaire Richard Branson reaches space in his own ship

 TRUTH OR CONSEQUENCES, N.M.
-(AP) — In only 15 minutes Swashbuckling entrepreneur Richard Branson hurtled into space aboard his own winged rocket ship Sunday and returned back home in his boldest adventure yet, beating out fellow billionaire Jeff Bezos.
+(AP) — Swashbuckling billionaire Richard Branson hurtled into space aboard his own winged rocket ship Sunday, bringing astro-tourism a step closer to reality and beating out his exceedingly richer rival Jeff Bezos.

-The nearly 71-year-old Branson and five crewmates from his Virgin Galactic space tourism company reached an altitude of about 53 miles (88 kilometers) over the New Mexico desert — enough to experience three to four minutes of weightlessness and see the curvature of the Earth — and then safely glided home to a runway landing.
+The nearly 71-year-old Branson and five crewmates from his Virgin Galactic space-tourism company reached an altitude of 53.5 miles (86 kilometers) over the New Mexico desert — enough to experience three to four minutes of weightlessness and witness the curvature of the Earth — and then glided back home to a runway landing.

-“Seventeen years of hard work to get us this far,” a jubilant Branson said as he congratulated his team on the trip back aboard the sleek white space plane, named Unity.
+“The whole thing, it was just magical,” a jubilant Branson said on his return aboard the gleaming white space plane, named Unity.

-The brief, up-and-down flight was intended as a confidence-boosting plug for Virgin Galactic, which plans to start taking paying customers on joyrides next year.
+The brief, up-and-down flight — the space plane’s portion took only about 15 minutes, or about as long as Alan Shepard’s first U.S. spaceflight in 1961 — was a splashy and unabashedly commercial plug for Virgin Galactic, which plans to start taking paying customers on joyrides next year.

-Branson became the first person to blast off in his own spaceship, beating Bezos by nine days.
-He also became only the second septuagenarian to depart for space.
-(John Glenn flew on the shuttle at age 77 in 1998.)
+Branson became the first person to blast off in his own spaceship, beating Bezos, the richest person on the planet, by nine days.
+He also became the second septuagenarian to go into space.
+Astronaut John Glenn flew on the shuttle at age 77 in 1998.

-With about 500 people watching, including Branson’s wife, children and grandchildren, a twin-fuselage aircraft with his space plane attached underneath took off in the first stage of the flight.
+Bezos sent his congratulations, adding: “Can’t wait to join the club!” — though he also took to Twitter a couple of days earlier to enumerate the ways in which be believes his company’s tourist rides will be better.

 “That was an amazing accomplishment,” former Canadian astronaut Chris Hadfield, a one-time commander of the International Space Station, said from the sidelines.
 “I’m just so delighted at what this open door is going to lead to now.
 It’s a great moment.”